sumitsahoo/img-to-video-svd/README.md

     ```python
     poetry run python main.py
     ```
+    or launch the app via VS Code debug menu.
+VS Code launch config file is also provided for easy debugging 🤓

 To update dependencies use: `poetry update`<br>
 To view virtual environment location, use: `poetry env info --path`<br>
 To generate `requirements.txt` using poetry, you need to have export plugin installed.<br>

 Install the plugin:
 ```bash
 poetry self add poetry-plugin-export